ronhanson/crypto-miner-webui/README.md

 What is this ?
 --------------

-This small demo aims to provides a simple dummy web interface allowing to vizualize live data about crypto currency mining made on Kontron hardware, mining adaptative to hardware load (cpu).
+This small demo aims to provides a simple dummy web interface allowing to visualize live data about crypto currency mining made on Kontron hardware, mining adaptative to hardware load (cpu).

 This app has been made to run in a Kubernetes cluster, even if nothing abides you from running it somewhere else,